-9. Do you think that people seeking cosmetic procedures are 'patients' or 'consumers', neither, or both?

-Both since often/usually

-- 10. What information should be made available to those considering a procedure? - 11.
-Are there (a) any people or groups of people who should not have access to cosmetic procedures or (b) any circumstances in which procedures should not be offered?
+- 9. Do you think that people seeking cosmetic procedures are 'patients' or 'consumers', neither, or both?
+Consumers if purely cosmetic - What information should be made available to those considering a procedure?
+Risks, possible adverse effects - 11.
+Are there (a) any people or groups of people who should not have access to cosmetic procedures people must have full capacity and access to all information in understandable format or (b) any circumstances in which procedures should not be offered?
+If they cannot give informed consent, if risk outweighs benefit - 12.
+To what extent should parents be allowed to make decisions about cosmetic procedures for their children? - 13.
+Should there be any guidelines or regulation on who can provide non-surgical cosmetic procedures? yes - 14.
+What are the responsibilities of those who develop, market, or supply cosmetic procedures? to ensure all products are supplied with unbiased information, constituents etc and take responsibility for their actions - 15.

-Minors who have not finished their physical development.
-Those without mental competence.

-12. To what extent should parents be allowed to make decisions about cosmetic procedures for their children?

-Only those requiring procedures for major psychological distress or needing to be done to modify abnormal growth patterns.

-13. Should there be any guidelines or regulation on who can provide non-surgical cosmetic procedures?

-Direct Medical input is essential.
-Not just supposed oversight.

-- 14. What are the responsibilities of those who develop, market, or supply cosmetic procedures? - 15.
 Do you believe that current regulatory measures for cosmetic procedures are appropriate, too lax, or too restrictive?

-Generally too lax.